Insight • Design craft

 • Warm but not soft

-Step 3: Build supporting colors using relationships
+Step 3: Build the supporting colours from relationships

-Effective vibrant palettes use color relationships:
+Effective vibrant palettes rely on clear colour relationships:

-Step 4: Define the neutral foundation
+Step 4: Set the neutral foundation

 • A near-white for backgrounds